The Hill School: Traditions

+Past culture

+In the past, The Hill School has been described as conservative, strict, and demanding.
 Alumnus Oliver Stone described his experience at The Hill School: "I hated the Hill School at the time.
 It was monastic.
 Horrible food, no girls.
 It was truly one of those Charles Dickens' types of experiences.
 And I really hated it.
 Years later I came to appreciate it."
 The Hill has been criticized, alongside other East Coast Protestant schools, for promoting "snobbish", undemocratic, and "un-American values."

 E. Digby Baltzell's book The Protestant Establishment identified the Hill School as one of the "select sixteen" boarding schools in the United States.